 Since the early 1940s, Camp Lejeune has been one of the biggest and most active Marine Corps bases in the United States.
 Encompassing over 150,000 acres and 11 miles of shoreline on the south coast of North Carolina, Camp Lejeune is the biggest USMC base on the east coast and ranks behind Camp Pendleton in San Diego as the largest USMC base in the U.S.

 Later research revealed that the Camp Lejeune water supply had been contaminated with these chemicals from August 1953 to December 1987.
-The extent and level of contamination were unprecedented with TCE and PCE being found at several thousand times the maximum safe limits.
+The extent and level of contamination were unprecedented, with TCE and PCE being found at several thousand times the maximum safe limits.

 Bladder cancer is the fifth most common human malignancy and the second most frequently diagnosed genitourinary tumor after prostate cancer.
-It is the fourth most common cancer in men, but it’s less common in women.
-The American Cancer Society estimates that in the United States there will be 81,180 new cases of bladder cancer diagnosed in 2022 (about 61,700 men and 1480 in women) and about 17,100 deaths from bladder cancer (about 12,120 in men and 4,980 in women).
+It is the fourth most common cancer in men but less common in women.
+The American Cancer Society estimates that in the United States, there will be 81,180 new cases of bladder cancer diagnosed in 2022 (about 61,700 men and 1480 in women) and about 17,100 deaths from bladder cancer (about 12,120 in men and 4,980 in women).
 Approximately 90% of all forms of bladder cancer are urothelial (transitional cell) carcinoma.

 The severity of bladder cancer is described in the same progressive categories you see with other types of cancer:

 - State 0: abnormal cells on the inner lining of the bladder

 - Stage I: disease spreads to the tissue layer adjacent to the inner lining of the bladder